 Permission of advisor required.
 Supervised training in diverse settings designed to gain work experience and/or research skills related to economics of education.

-This course provides an advanced discussion of the links between education and economic development, including both theoretical frameworks and empirical models.
+This course provides an advanced discussion of the links between education and economic development, including both theoretical frameworks and a review of frontier empirical research, with a focus on how such studies are conceived and executed.
 Offered occasionally.

 This course covers important concepts in labor economics, with a focus on how those concepts can be applied and tested in practice.
 The course will provide an overview of labor market topics such as the returns to education and training, non-monetary forms of compensation, models of labor migration, and models of imperfect or asymmetric information about skills.
 For each topic, we will examine influential papers and the empirical methods they use.
 The course is intended for doctoral students and will count towards the Labor Economics requirement for the Economics of Education Ph.D. program.
-Typically offered every other year in the spring.
+Offered occasionally.

 A doctoral-level survey of microeconomic theory with applications of relevance to the economics of education.
 Includes the theory of the firm and its implications regarding factor demands, educational production functions, and the demand for education.
-Consumer theory and the theory of labor supply.
-Human capital externalities.
-Intertemporal decision-making.
-Public finance and local public goods.
-Offered annually in the fall.
+Consumer theory and the theory of labor supply, human capital externalities, inter-temporal decision-making, public finance and local public goods will also be covered.
+Offered every other year.

 Through presentation and discussion of their research studies, students learn research skills and improve their understanding of various issues in the research process from the initial stage to dissemination.